 In addition to Johnson’s leadership of the Center for Faith and the Common Good, he joined the Pepperdine School of Public Policy as a Distinguished Visiting Professor of Religious Studies and the Common Good.
 Pepperdine vice provost Lee Kats leads the center as academic director and Cameron McCollum, director of the Caruso School of Law Sudreau Global Justice Institute, offers his expertise as the center’s administrative director.

-While overseeing the Office of Research and Sponsored Programs, Kats has identified faculty investigating faith-related questions and their intersection with the fields of psychology, social and behavioral services, and prison reform.
+While overseeing the Office of Research, Grants, and Foundation Relations, Kats has identified faculty investigating faith-related questions and their intersection with the fields of psychology, social and behavioral services, and prison reform.
 He is eager for the center to build and reinforce these already established scholarly collaborations while also connecting Pepperdine faculty with new collaborators from universities across the nation.
 Some inaugural research partners include Grant Duwe from the Minnesota Department of Corrections, Michael Hallett from the Department of Criminology and Criminal Justice at the University of North Florida, and Andrew Johnson from the School of Law Enforcement and Criminal Justice at Metropolitan State University in St. Paul Minnesota.

 “Over the last 10 years, research led by Pepperdine faculty and students has become increasingly higher profile and more direct at addressing major issues facing society today,” says Kats.
 “The new Center for Faith and the Common Good will provide increased focus on how faith and religion might contribute to our understanding of improved outcomes for issues and challenges we face in our culture today.”